donaristos/Holographic_Lattice_Conductivity/README.md

 * *Perturbation*

-   The program that compute the optical conductivities of the holographic lattice
+   The program that computes the optical conductivities of the holographic lattice.